Fiji part of expanded World Rugby U20 Championship in 2026

-The decision was made that the tournament expands from 12 to 16 teams and Georgia will host it in 2026.
+The decision was made that the tournament will expand from 12 to 16 teams, and Georgia will host it in 2026.

-The national U20 side earned its place as they were relegated from the World Rugby U20 Championship in 2024 and USA, Japan and Uruguay as the sides finishing second, third and fourth in the U20 Trophy in 2024.
+The national U20 side earned its place, as they were relegated from the World Rugby U20 Championship in 2024, and the USA, Japan, and Uruguay were the sides finishing second, third, and fourth in the U20 Trophy in 2024.

 The details regarding promotion and relegation for 2027 will be confirmed by World Rugby in due course.